Rebecca Morris (author)

-Rebecca Morris is a New York Times bestselling true-crime author and a TV, radio and print journalist who lives in Seattle, Washington.
+Rebecca Morris is an American true-crime author and a TV, radio and print journalist who lives in Seattle, Washington.

 Early life and education

 Morris grew up in Oregon and attended Corvallis High School.
 Her parents were Lucille Morris (née Sterling) and James "Jimmie" Morris, a radio and broadcast pioneer who, from 1932 to 1973, headed the early radio station KOAC, which later became Oregon Public Broadcasting.
 Morris studied broadcast media at Oregon State University and received a B.A. in journalism from Seattle University, and an M.F.A. in creative writing from Brown University.